Community Development Block Grant (CDBG)

 Projects that received funding in 2019

 Help for Homes Minor Home Repair Program: Brothers Redevelopment provides home repairs to eligible low income Thornton homeowners.
 The Help for Homes program is a grant that assists with up to $4000 in home repairs.
-For more information call Tina at 720-977-5814.
+For more information call Ben Nichols at 720-977-5813.

 Home Repair Loan Program: Brothers Redevelopment offers 0% interest loans to homeowners for large or complex home repairs.
 Loans are up to $12,000, with a 10 year loan repayment period for those who are 61-80% area median income (AMI) and deferred loan for those with lower AMI.
-For more information call Tina at 720-977-5814.
+For more information call Ben Nichols at 720-977-5813.

 Fund installation of utilities at a future park in southwest Thornton.
 The City is already using 2018 CDBG funds to help purchase the property and design the park.

-Contribute funds to construct a new Fire Station in Ward 1.
+Contribute funds to purchase fire protection and life-saving equipment for the new Fire Station in Ward 1.

 Almost Home provides rent/mortgage or utility assistance for low income Thornton residents plus cost of time with a case worker to discuss long-term solutions.
 For more information on this program call Almost Home at 303-659-6199.